GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR: Conclusions

 \section{Conclusions}

-In this paper, we proposed GLAD, a novel approach that leverages Mixture-of-LoRA-Experts to address the multi-talker ASR task by dynamically integrating global and local information.
-Extensive experiments on LibriSpeechMix demonstrate that our GLAD mechanism significantly outperforms existing MTASR methods, especially in challenging multi-talker scenarios, demonstrating its potential for real-world applications.
+In this paper, we propose GLAD, a novel approach that leverages Mixture of low-rank Experts to address the multi-talker ASR task by dynamically integrating global and local information.
+Extensive experiments on LibriSpeechMix and CH109 demonstrate that our GLAD mechanism significantly outperforms existing SOT-based MTASR methods, especially in challenging multi-talker scenarios.